machin3boy/Lachesis/PyLachesis/README.md

 In the upcoming sections, each method and critical property of `lachesis.py` will be discussed in detail.

-Before diving into the description of each class in `lachesis.py` and their corresponding methods, it's worth mentioning that the implementation of the Lachesis protocol is a complex task, encapsulating various classes and methods for different functionalities.
-This includes event processing, peer interactions, consensus mechanisms, and more.
-The script is designed to be as faithful as possible to the Fantom Lachesis protocol, ensuring that all core aspects of the consensus protocol are properly represented.
+The `lachesis.py` implementation is a high-level representation aiming to accurately model the Fantom Lachesis protocol.
+It utilizes various classes and methods, each responsible for different functionalities, such as event processing, peer interactions, and consensus mechanisms.
+The intention behind this project is to simulate the protocol, enabling the examination and formalization of its consensus operations, amongst other research goals.

-Please note that this implementation is not just an abstract high-level representation of the Lachesis consensus protocol.
-It's also been crafted to allow easy understanding, modification, and extension.
-As such, the structure and organization of the code in `lachesis.py`, as well as the testing procedure in `automate_lachesis.py`, has been carefully curated to promote readability and maintainability.
-If you have any suggestions for improvements or corrections, please don't hesitate to reach out.
+Given the complexity of accurately replicating the protocol, there might be occasional discrepancies from the Fantom Lachesis protocol.
+Any feedback regarding potential functional disparities compared to the Fantom protocol is highly appreciated.

+Moreover, the implementation is designed with readability and extensibility in mind, promoting an easier understanding, modification, and extension of the protocol.
+Suggestions for improvements or corrections that further enhance these goals are also very welcome.

 In `automate_lachesis.py`, test automation allows us to examine the Lachesis consensus protocol behavior under various conditions, using both provided and custom test scenarios.
 It's a tool for validating the functionality of `lachesis.py`, facilitating extensive and automated test execution.
 It is covered in more detail in the section `automate_lachesis.py`.